 I’m so in love with my DIY table lamp!
 I really can’t believe I made it myself.

-Oh, and in terms of a lamp shade, I used a slip Uno shade which basically has the harp in the shade so you don’t have to purchase a separate harp.
+Oh, and in terms of a lamp shade, I used a Slip-UNO shade.
+This type of shade has the harp in the shade so you don’t have to purchase a separate harp.
 My lampshade is from Target.

 Do you feel comfortable making your own DIY lighting now?
 I promise it’s not hard.
 Give it a try!